brett8883/DJI_Super-Patcher/readme.md

 2. Download or clone the entire repository
   - Be sure to keep all files in original folders

-3. Double click the Super-Patcher.exe file to start the program
+3. Double click the DJI_Super-PatcherV2.0.1.cmd file to start the program

 4. Super-Patcher will check internet connection to GitHub which is required and the Windows version of the PC and then download the files it needs to run.